 A Nissan Extended Car Warranty or a Nissan Protection Plan from a Third-Party?

 Both Endurance and Nissan each offer three levels of coverage.
 For Nissan, the levels include Powertrain Preferred, Silver Preferred, and Gold Preferred.
-This coverage is very similar to what Endurance offers which are labelled our Secure, Superior, and Supreme coverage plans.
+This coverage is very similar to what Endurance offers which are labeled our Secure, Superior, and Supreme coverage plans.

 Nissan Extended Warranties: Endurance Vehicle Protection: